Travinkel/belsign-photo-doc/docs/splash-screen-implementation.md

 ### Platform Detection
 The application detects the platform it's running on (desktop, tablet, smartphone) and applies the appropriate styling.
 This is done in two places:
-1. In the `Main.java` file, which detects the platform and applies the appropriate CSS class to the root element
+1. In the `com.belman.Main.java` file, which detects the platform and applies the appropriate CSS class to the root element
 2. In the `SplashViewController.java` file, which adjusts UI elements based on the platform

 ### Error Handling